Story published March 10, 2026

 Marketing professionals are supposed to understand ethics, transparency, and platform rules.
 Yet instead of helping address a serious animal welfare issue, members of Vetcor’s marketing team appear to be posting 5-star Google reviews and encouraging friends and family to do the same to inflate the company’s rating.
 Most likely, the same team posting these reviews is also replying to them, creating the appearance of genuine public praise.

-Rather than addressing the concern, Vetcor’s rating was boosted by a sudden surge of twelve 5-star reviews, first around 5:30 p.m.
-EST last night and again today around 1 p.m.—raising their score from 1.9 to 2.4.
+Rather than addressing the concern, Vetcor’s rating was boosted by a sudden surge of twelve 5-star reviews on March 9, 2026, first around 5:30 p.m.
+EST and again on March 10, 2026 around 1 p.m., raising their score from 1.9 to 2.4.

 Here are some of Vetcor’s new reviews on their Google review page: